ultimatemember/ultimatemember/readme.txt

 * To learn more about version 2.1 please see this [docs](https://docs.ultimatemember.com/article/1512-upgrade-2-1-0)
 * UM2.1+ is a significant update to the Member Directories' code base from 2.0.x.
 Please make sure you take a full-site backup with restore point before updating the plugin

+= 2.6.1: May 25, 2023 =

+* Enhancements:

+  - Added: Override templates versioning utility for wp-admin
+  - Added: Style and class attributes to `info_text` field type in settings
+  - Added: Emails to install info
+  - Added: 'um_email_get_template_file_path' hook
+  - Added: Merging data passed with original field data when `edit_field()` function running
+  - Added: loading="lazy" for avatars and cover photos
+  - Tweak: Changed Discord account validation
+  - Tweak: Changes the structure for the Gutenberg blocks' scripts and way of registration
+  - Tweak: Removed `filter_input` function using

+* Bugfixes:

+  - Fixed: Removed the hidden in UI taxonomies from the Access > Enable the "Content Restriction" settings for taxonomies setting
+  - Fixed: Dynamically declared variables inside the classes for PHP8 installations
+  - Fixed: Added wpnonce attribute for duplicate UM Form link
+  - Fixed: Sanitize restriction messages when Gutenberg block is restricted
+  - Fixed: Login form error class vulnerability

+* All templates required update.
+Please add the version comments to your custom templates in themes

+* Cached and optimized/minified assets(JS/CSS) must be flushed/re-generated after upgrade

 = 2.6.0: March 29, 2023 =